 You may arrange your own accommodation or for a nominal fee, make use of the experienced team of the appointed housing company, who will arrange accommodation on your behalf.
 If you decide to secure accommodation from the appointed housing company, you will be required to sign a sub-lease for the apartment and will be subjected to all terms and conditions therein.

 If you decide to utilize the housing option, you cannot during the employment contract decide to move to your own accommodation.
-Be prepared to share a 2 to 3 bedroom apartment with another 3 to 5 co-ed flatmates.
+Be prepared to share a 2-to-3 bedroom apartment with another 3 to 5 potentially co-ed flatmates.
 Flatmate requests will be honoured whenever possible.
 However, they (including same gender requests) cannot be guaranteed.

 Many of the apartments provide such amenities as microwaves, dishwasher, swimming pools, exercise facilities, and laundromats.
-However, housing is assigned randomly and the amenities may vary.
+However, housing is assigned at random, and the amenities may vary.
 Grocery, pharmacy and miscellaneous shopping are within city bus routes and biking/walking distance from the location of the housing.